seamless-protocol/gov-proposals/proposals/sip_45/description.md

 4. Allows existing borrowers to repay their loans
 5. Maintains all other functionality including liquidations

-This freeze represents a key milestone in the Seamless sunset plan, which aims to gradually transition users from the legacy platform to Morpho Blue.
+This freeze represents a key milestone in the Seamless sunset plan, which aims to gradually transition users from the legacy platform to Seamless Vaults on Morpho .
 By freezing the markets rather than pausing them, we ensure users maintain full access to their funds while preventing new positions from being opened.

-The timing of this freeze aligns with our previously communicated timeline and follows extensive community discussion about the benefits of migrating to Morpho Blue, which offers improved capital efficiency, reduced gas costs, and enhanced risk management.
+The timing of this freeze aligns with our previously communicated timeline and follows extensive community discussion about the benefits of migrating to Morpho, which offers improved capital efficiency, reduced gas costs, and enhanced risk management.

 ## Resources & References